Tarot for Pisces: Which Tarot Cards Correspond with Pisces?

 The zodiac sign of Pisces is imaginative, intuitive, emotional, and broad-minded, thanks to their Mutable nature.
 Known to be the most spiritual of the zodiac signs, many Pisceans are naturally drawn to the Tarot as a way to access their already powerful intuition with even more clarity.

-There is a rich inner world inside Pisceans that goes unrivalled by other signs.
+There is a rich inner world inside Pisceans that goes unrivaled by other signs.
 Inspiration is key to this sign, and every great artist, poet, writer, or musician born under the sign of the fishes will tell you that their greatest work was done in flashes of inspiration.

 That said, any zodiac sign can find multitudes of inspiration by looking to the Tarot for guidance.
 In fact, all the cards in the Tarot correlate with one of the zodiac signs.
-Today, in honour of Pisces season, we’re going to look at the Tarot cards that correlate with Pisces and how to interpret them in your next Tarot reading.
+Today, in honor of Pisces season, we’re going to look at the Tarot cards that correlate with Pisces and how to interpret them in your next Tarot reading.